 Sometimes life happens… And it gets EXPENSIVE!
 Be prepared and covered with insurance.
 I’ve done the homework for you already!
-Everyone has different needs but these are the TOP most recommended travel insurance policies to get.
-I travel with Allianz.
-More info on travel insurance and what happened when I travel for FOUR YEARS uninsured!
+Everyone has different needs but these are the top two travel insurance companies I use depending on my trip.
+Here’s more info on travel insurance and what happened when I travel for FOUR YEARS uninsured!
 And I have more info for those who are in need of more long-term insurance needs as well.

 Dealing with Money